How to Dress for a Video Shoot

 July 16, 2015

 One of the last questions we get, and usually the day before the shoot, is “What do I wear?”
 That is an important question…so much so, we’ve created a PDF helping our clients with this problem.
-We thought it might also make a great blog post for those who haven’t hired us but still want to look good on camera!
+We thought it might also make a great blog post for those who haven’t hired us for video production but still want to look good on camera!

 What to Wear on Camera

 - Bright & Warm Solids.
 Bright, warm, solid colors are the best.
 If you wonder which colors work best, think teal, coral, purple, even orange.
 These colors pop on screen and make you look your best.
+Pick colors that pop rather than light colored tops that may blend in with the background.
+Here’s an example of just the right colors:

 - Avoid Patterns.
 Patterns that are busy like checks and herringbone do not do well on screen.
 Much like the color red, a busy pattern will look like it is ‘buzzing’ on screen.
 You don’t want your clothing to take away from what you are saying, so avoid these items.
+A lot can be fixed in post production, but this is one area we cannot.
+Keep this in mind.

 - Dress as if You Were Meeting an Important Client.
 If you are a banker, that would mean a suit.
 If you are a plumber, you might consider a golf or polo shirt.
 Think of your most important prospect and assume they’ll be watching you.